-In accordance with Government Auditing Standards, I have also issued my report dated November 12, 2019, on my consideration of Quail Valley Water District's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Quail Valley Water District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standard, I have also issued my report dated November 20, 2024, on my consideration of Quail Valley Water Districtt's control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of my testing of internal control over financial reporting or compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting or compliance.